DEFRA/ffc-development-guide/docs/cicd/jenkins.md

 - Groovy syntax should be used
 - build steps should be containerised where possible to reduce the plugin and Jenkins configuration dependencies
 - reusable steps should be encapsulated in a shared script and source controlled in a repository
-- secret values and sensitive configuration should not be included in a Jenkinsfile, instead use either a parementer or reference to a Jenkins credential
+- secret values and sensitive configuration should not be included in a Jenkinsfile, instead use either a paremeter or reference to a Jenkins credential

 ## Using Jenkins locally
 ### Installation